EthanNguyenPM/groq_ai_zsh_suggestions/README.md

 ## References

 This repository is a fork of the [zsh-llm-suggestions](https://github.com/stefanheule/zsh-llm-suggestions) project.
-The main difference is that this version is tailored to work with Groq's AI models.
+The main difference is that this version is tailored to work only with Groq's AI models.